vadien/full-stack-todo-list/README.md

 - To implement a complete backend API/database that utilises relational mapping with a corresponding frontend.
 - To follow separation of concerns and DRY coding principles.
 - To test the application using integration and unit testing.
+- To successfully integrate the app with the frontend UI.

 ---